Skip to main content

 caution

-This is what the screen should look like after you set up the transformation.
-This will append your customer code to the username when logging in via SSO.
+After you set up the transformation, your customer code gets appended to the username when logging in via SSO.

 • Name - Identity Provider URI